Hanan-Nawaz/Daraz-Price-Comparator/README.md

 ## Project Process

-This repository contains the code and configuration for the E-commerce Price Comparator🌐🛍️ project.
-The workflow involves initiating a search on e-commerce platforms, extracting first ten pages product details, and comparing prices.
-The process is orchestrated using Airflow for automation.
+This repository houses the code and configuration for the Daraz Price Comparator🌐🛍️ project.
+The workflow encompasses initiating a search on Daraz across Pakistan, Nepal, Sri Lanka, and Bangladesh.
+It extracts details from the first page and efficiently compares prices.
+The entire process is seamlessly orchestrated using Airflow for automation, ensuring a hassle-free shopping experience. 💻🔄🛒

 ### 1. E-commerce Search

-- User enter its desired product name, Initiating a Product search on Daraz and Telemart (Only first ten pages).
+- User enter its desired product name, Initiating a Product search on Daraz (Only first page).

 ### 2. Web Scraping